debjazkb297/os2borgerpc-kiosk-rpi-image/README.md

 ## How to create a bootable OS2BorgerPC RPI Kiosk Image ##
 You can not use the standard OS2BorgerPC Kiosk Image on a Raspberry Pi because RPI use an ARM processor, that is not build on the x86 chip architecture.
-There are key diffrences in how you install a RPI.
-You don´t run an installer to enter username, timezone and other prefereces and information.
+There are key differences in how you install a RPI.
+You don´t run an installer to enter username, timezone and other preferences and information.
 Instead you modify configuration files in the image and the boot the RPI.
 On boot the settings are applied.

-We start with a gereric Ubuntu Server 22.04.04 LTS (64 bit) ARM image.
+We start with a generic Ubuntu Server 22.04.04 LTS (64 bit) ARM image.
 We modify it to be a OS2BorgerPC RPI Kiosk Image and then we boot an Raspberry Pi with this image.
 On first boot the magic happens.
 The OS2BorgerPC Client is installed and you preferences are applied.

 1. Download and install [Raspberry Pi Imager](https://www.raspberrypi.com/software/) on a PC.
 I have used a Lenovo Laptop running Ubuntu, but it should be possible from Windows too.
 2. Place a SD-card in the card reader of your PC.